Sanjay Gandhi Institute of Trauma and Orthopaedics

 Sanjay Gandhi Institute of Trauma and Orthopaedics (SGITO) is a government-run autonomous super-specialty hospital and research institute in trauma and orthopaedics.
 The institute is a regional trauma and orthopedic care center in Karnataka, and is run by the Government of Karnataka.
 It is located in Bangalore, India.

+In 2024, SGITO introduced dedicated vascular surgical services, established and led by Dr Siddharth Matad, Associate Professor and General and Vascular Surgeon.

 History

 The hospital started in 1984 and is now a regional trauma and orthopedic care center in Karnataka state, India.
 In 2004, the institute started a nursing college.

 In 2015, it started a sports injury center, the second government hospital in the country to have one after Safdarjung Hospital in Delhi.